 As Huffman et al. reveals in their paper, as more languages are added to the acquired languages, the more complex the system could get.
 As monolingualism turns to bilingualism, and bilingualism turns to multilingualism, the phenomenon quantitatively gets bigger and the complexity increases.
 As each language is added to the previous one, the individual needs to work on more requirements in order to connect to society both communicatively and culturally.
 So studying cultural multilingualism and its effects on an individual's mindset, identity, and personhood, can lead to a better understanding of what the individual is going through.
-Understanding the individual's multicultural and multilingual world.
+Understanding the individual's dilemmas can lead to better teaching and learning experiences, especially in today's multicultural and multilingual world.
 Cultural multilingualism can be a lantern shedding light on the way unknown experiences when faced with new cultures while learning various languages.